c0deritter/knight-json/README.md

 ## Blacklist or whitelist properties

-You can specify properties to exlude.
+You can specify properties to exclude.

 ```typescript
 class User {